Shola-Ayeotan/content-ops-starter/content/pages/blog/ecommerce.md

 title: eCommerce Recommendation System
 date: '2023-10-24'
 excerpt: >-
-  This project implemented a statistical model to ascertain loan eligibility for individuals applying for loans.
-Using a comprehensive dataset of over 100,000 loan records, a model was developed to assess diverse factors and determine the likelihood of loan repayment.
+  This project developed a recommendation system for an eCommerce platform using a Graph-based approach to recommend products based on user purchases and search history.
 featuredImage:
   type: ImageBlock
   url: /images/Loan.png